 Q: I am about to make a capital gain of about $200,000 on an investment property I have owned for several years.
 My marginal tax rate is 32.5% and I am an employee, and 43 years old.
 I want to contribute the equivalent of the capital gain to my super, which is not self-managed, so I can save some money for the long run?
 Is this a non-concessional super contribution and thus I can claim it all as a tax deduction, or do I need to contribute an amount that when 15% is taxed and charges taken out, it is the same as the capital gain tax?

-Secondly, the type of super contribution that can help an individual reduce income tax payable on personal income is a concessional (before-tax) contribution, rather than a non-concessional (after-tax) contributions.
+Secondly, the type of super contribution that can help an individual reduce income tax payable on personal income is a concessional (before-tax) contribution, rather than a non-concessional (after-tax) contribution.

-Concessional contributions are subject to 15% tax upon entry into a super fund (and 30% tax if an individual earns more than $300,000 a year).
+Concessional contributions are subject to 15% tax upon entry into a super fund (and 30% tax if an individual has an adjusted taxable income of more than $300,000 a year).
 In contrast, non-concessional contributions are not subject to tax upon entry into a super fund, because they are sourced from an individual’s after-tax personal income.

 Note: The tax payable on super contributions by a super fund is not linked to the tax that an individual pays on personal income.
 The full concessional contribution, if claimed as a tax deduction, would appear in an individual’s income tax return.
 A self-employed or non-employed individual can only claim deductions for super contributions against assessable income, such as salary, investment income and capital gains.

-Important: If you’re an employee, then your employer is making super contributions on your behalf (Superannuation Guarantee) which also count towards the $25,000 concessional cap (for the 2013/2014 year), and the $30,000 cap (for the 2014/2015 year).
-Also, if you’re an employee, you cannot claim tax-deductible super contributions, but you can organise a salary sacrifice arrangement with your employer.
+Important: If you’re an employee, then your employer is making super contributions on your behalf (Superannuation Guarantee) which also count towards the $30,000 concessional cap (for the 2015/2016 year), and the $35,000 cap (for the 2015/2016 year).
+Also, if you’re an employee, in most cases you cannot claim tax-deductible super contributions, but you can organise a salary sacrifice arrangement with your employer.